aallali/DeepEye/README.md

   deepeye <filename> [flags]

 Flags:
-  -h, --help             help for deepeye
+  -c, --clean            choose to clean output in case you want to store in file. default:false -h, --help             help for deepeye
   -k, --keyword string   Keyword to match in file.
+  -l, --lines int        limit number of lines to output. (default 10)
       --range int        the range of characters around the match to print. default:0 -r, --regex string     regex expression to match in file.
   -s, --silent           if you want to silent the comand, only resume will be printed. default:false -u, --update           check for updates. default:false -v, --version          output the current installed version of DeepEye CLI. default:false
 ```
 ```
 ➜ deepeye -v
-DeepEye v0.0.1
+DeepEye v0.0.2
 ```
 ```
 ➜ deepeye -u
 Checking ...
-You are running the latest version of DeepEye: 0.0.1
+You are running the latest version of DeepEye: 0.0.2
 ```
 ## Examples:
 <!-- EXMP0 -->
 - *products_sample.csv* a simple file with dummy data of random products (+14k lines).
 <img src="./Ressources/products-sample.png" width="600">

 <!-- EXMP1 -->
 - search for all EAN numbers in the csv file which is 12-13 number (universal format)